ppy/osu-wiki/wiki/Tournaments/oPHN/2022_mania/en.md

 ## Ruleset

-### Tournament organization
+### Tournament organisation

-#### Gamemode and introduction
+#### Game mode and introduction

-As the tournament name implies, this is an osu!mania tournament set up as a national championships for the Philippine osu!mania community.
+As the tournament name implies, this is an osu!mania tournament set up as a national championships for the Philippines osu!mania community.
 This tournament accommodates both 4K and 7K as separate tournaments.

 #### General eligibility rules

-Players who currently have (or had at some point since Account Creation) the Philippine Flag on their profile or players who do not have the Philippine Flag on their profiles but can present a proof of their Philippine Citizenship to the staff are the only ones allowed to join the tournament.
-Staff Members who are NOT Referees, Mappool Selectors, Hosts, nor are part of any managing role are permitted to join the tournament.
+Players who currently have (or had at some point since account creation) the Philippines' flag on their profile or players who do not have the Philippines' flag on their profiles but can present a proof of their Philippine citizenship to the staff are the only ones allowed to join the tournament.
+Staff members who are **not** referees, mappool selectors, hosts, nor part of any management role are permitted to join the tournament.

 #### Round overview

 With the exception of the qualification stage (which does not have a winning condition), each tournament round will have a selectable mappool of a certain size, a tiebreaker song, and a winning condition.
 The format is as follows:

-- Qualification Stage: 6 song mappool, no winning condition, no tiebreaker song
+- Qualification stage: 6 song mappool, no winning condition, no tiebreaker song
-- Group Stage: 10 song mappool, best of 7 (first to 4), one tiebreaker song
+- Group stage: 10 song mappool, best of 7 (first to 4), one tiebreaker song
 - Round of 16: 12 song mappool, best of 9 (first to 5), one tiebreaker song
 - Quarterfinals: 14 song mappool, best of 11 (first to 6), one tiebreaker song
 - Semifinals, Finals Weeks 1 and 2: 16 song mappool, best of 13 (first to 7), one tiebreaker song

 The tournament is played 1 player versus 1 player

 Mods that are allowed to be used in matches, if the player opts to use them, are, Hidden, Flashlight, Fade In, Mirror, and No Fail.
-In addition, Score v2 is implemented.
+In addition, ScoreV2 is implemented.

 #### Qualification process